shawn-sterling/graphios/README.md

 FIXME: Add systemd

-#### NOTE: You may need to change the location and username that the script runs as. this slightly depending on where you decided to put graphios.py
+#### NOTE: You may need to change the location and username that the script runs as. this varies slightly depending on where you decided to put graphios.py

 The lines you will likely have to change:
 <pre>